-Another night the same jackal saw a man who drowned in a lotus pond.
-The mother jackal told her cubs to be quiet, the man had one thousand coins and wore a ring and they could go eat his body.
+Another night the same jackal saw a man who had drowned in a lotus pond.
+The mother jackal told her cubs to be quiet, the man had one thousand coins and wore a ring, and they were going to eat his body.
 Hearing the jackal’s plan, the Bodhisatta shouted out to a man nearby, ordering him to collect the man’s property and make the body sink to the bottom of the pond, again foiling the jackal.
-The angry jackal told the Bodhisatta that in three days a rival king would attack the city and the Bodhisatta would be beheaded; then she would get her revenge by drinking his blood.
+The angry jackal told the Bodhisatta that in three days a rival king would attack the city, and the Bodhisatta would be beheaded; then she would get her revenge by drinking his blood.

-The jackal’s prediction came true, and as the city was encircled, the king ordered the Bodhisatta to go fight.
-He explained that he could not fight due to the prophecy, but the king answered, “I don’t care if you live or die.
+The jackal’s prediction came true, and as the city was encircled, the king ordered the Bodhisatta to fight.
+He explained that he could not go due to the prophecy, but the king answered, “I don’t care if you live or die.
 Go!”
 Following his father’s orders, the Bodhisatta took his soldiers and went quietly out a back gate to set up camp.
 Out of respect, every man in the city followed the Bodhisatta.
 The king now realized he would be killed, so he took his pregnant chief queen, chaplain, and a servant and fled in disguise.
 When the Bodhisatta learned of his father’s escape, he returned to the city, took the throne, and defeated the hostile king.